 1. Brand Awareness

-The main takeaway is that all of the smaller metrics that come together to show you brand awareness — think social media mentions, website traffic, and online reviews — can also add up to highlight your brand health.
+The main takeaway?
+All of the smaller metrics that help support and uplift your brand awareness — think social media mentions, website traffic, and online reviews — can also be used to check up on your brand health.